petelinmn/tetris-engine/readme.md

 let Engine = require('tetris-engine').Engine;

 //render tetris game
+//it function executed every time when state of a game was changed
 //gameState contains status of a game, 2D Array of objects
 //that specify square of a game area and next shape's description
 //there is a information that can be used for render and